hrydgard/pspautotests/README.md

 ### Prerequisites:
   - A PSP with custom firmware installed (6.60 recommended)
   - A USB cable to use between your PC and PSP
   - PSPSDK installed (on Windows I'd recommend MinPSPW, https://sourceforge.net/projects/minpspw/.)
+WARNING: Do not install 0.11b, install 0.10.

 The rest of this tutorial will assume that you installed the PSPSDK in C:\pspsdk.